Experimental observation of exact quantum critical states

 To further illustrate the transition between critical and extended phases, we also measure the phase diagram versus $\lambda$ with fixed long-range coupling $J_{m,n}^L$, as shown in \rsubfig{fig_CriLoc_phase}{d}.
 Turning on a large uniform long-range coupling $J_{m,n}^L=2.5J$ always drives the system at any $\lambda$ into an extended phase, while increasing $\lambda$ further delocalizes the system, resulting in larger accumulated $\overline{\mathcal{D}}$ and wider $M(t_f)$ compared to the case $\lambda=0$.
 This feature further confirms the transition from critical to extended phase under large $J_{m,n}$.
 These measurements show the rigorous criteria for quantum critical states: the IDZs in the dominating hopping couplings $J_j$ and the delocalized nature in the regime $\lambda>J$.
 The two criteria guarantee the self-similar and scale-invariance of critical states.

-{\em\bf Probing mobility edges.} Having established the experimental detection and characterization of critical states, we can probe the new MEs between critical and localized states~\cite{Zhou2023}.
+{\em\bf Probing mobility edges.} Having established the experimental detection and characterization of critical states, we can probe the {existence of} new MEs between critical and localized states~\cite{Zhou2023}.
 For this we turn off long-range couplings but switch on the quasiperiodic potential $V_j$.
 From numerical results, we show when $V_{0}/J$ is small, only the edges of the spectrum remain localized, while for $V_{0}\gg J$, most of the spectrum becomes localized (see Supplementary Material).
 At the high symmetry line $V_{0}=J$, the system is again exactly solvable, yielding MEs at $E_c=\pm \lambda$, with critical (localized) states for the region $\vert E\vert < \vert \lambda \vert$ ($\vert E\vert > \vert \lambda \vert$).
-In particular, in this regime the ratio of localized to critical states is $1:1$, which facilitates the probe of MEs between the two types of states.
+In particular, in this regime the ratio of localized to critical states is $1:1$, which facilitates to probe the physics of the anomalous MEs.